ThiPauli/Brazilian_Soccer_Player_Classifier/README.md

 - The best accuracy was from Logistic Regression model after using Grid Search CV defining the models and hypertune parameters.
 - Created a web server and a website to make new predictions.

+Technologies used in this project,
+1. Python
+2. Numpy and OpenCV for data cleaning
+3. Matplotlib & Seaborn for data visualization
+4. Sklearn for model building
+5. Jupyter notebook, visual studio code and pycharm as IDE
+6. Python flask for http server
+7. HTML/CSS/Javascript for UI

 The folder Brazillian Soccer Player Classifier using Haar cascades structure is defined as follow:
 * UI : This contains the UI website code
 * server: Python flask server